johnwcowan/r7rs-work/FuturesCowan.md

 should only be viewed as an approximation of the time it can run before yielding to another future.

+## Futures and parameters

+The following requirement is copied from R7RS-small, and applies to any implementation that supports both R7RS-small and this SRFI:

+> If an implementation supports multiple threads of execution,
+> then `parameterize` must not change the associated
+> values of any parameters in any thread other than the current thread
+> and threads created inside its body.

+However, if a provision is made for *mutating* as opposed to binding a parameter, then the mutation may be visible only in the current thread (as in Racket) or in all threads (as in Gambit).
+Because of this inconsistency, no means of mutation is specified in R7RS-small.

+The traditional means is to pass a single argument to the procedure.
+This argument is then passed through the parameter's *converter* procedure and stored in the parameter as its current value.
+Implementations may provide mutation in this way, or in some other way, or not at all.

 ## Restrictions compared to SRFI 18

 Futures do not have names.